gensx-inc/gensx/website/home/_posts/gensx-cloud.md

 );
 ```

-GenSX includes runtime provisioned storage hooks to create user, agent, or workflow-scoped storage on demand in milliseconds:
+Each hook lights up a new kind of stateful agentic workflow:

-- `useBlob`: Store JSON, text, audio, video, etc. Perfect for building agents with memory and persistent chat history.
+- `useBlob`: Store JSON, text, audio, video, etc. Perfect for building agents with persistent chat history.
 - `useDatabase`: Fully featured SQL databases for agentic analytics like text-to-SQL.
 - `useSearch`: Full-text and vector search indexes to power RAG and long-term memory.

-These resources are provisioned instantaneously.
+These resources are provisioned and available instantaneously.
 You can even isolate tenants on storage by user, by agent, or even workflow.
 This dramatically simplifies the security model for scenarios where you want to give an LLM direct access to query a data store.

 ### Long-running compute is the default